 Students are required to attend all classes in person.
 Lectures will complement and occasionally supplement the reading material.
-Attendance will be taken at each class, and unexcused absences will result in deductions from the final course average.
+Attendance will be taken at each class,

 Late arrivals or early departures will adversely affect the final course grade.

 Key Dates

 The following dates are important to keep in mind: